Iqbalwasim01/Sunlit-shaded-canopy-photosynthesis-model/README.md

 This can be done with 'Ctrl+a' and pressing run:

 # 2 Running model example
 Download all site files (i.e. maize, wheat and sugar beet) and place them in a file directory.
-Each site file contains the environemental values stored in ' 'Final.daily.data.csv' needed to drive the model and the associated canopy model script e.g. 'Wheat canopy.R'.
+Each site file contains the environmental values stored in ' 'Final.daily.data.csv' needed to drive the model and the associated canopy model script e.g. 'Wheat canopy.R'.

 To run a simulation, import the site 'Final.daily.data.csv' file as a 'text (base)' and specify the first row as headings.
 If the file is NOT imported as a 'text(base)' the functions may have problems recognising field names.